tcomben/Reddit-Title/README.md

 About
 -------------------------
 This work is licensed under GPLv3.
-Created by Time Comben.
+Created by Tim Comben.
 Made in Plymouth, Michigan.